routejs/docs/Middlewares.md

 If we pass `skip` in the `next("skip")` function it will skip all pending middlewares of current route.

-If we pass any argument in the `next("my error")` function it will skip all the middlewares and execute the next error-handler middleware and if there is no error-handler middleware it will throw the exception.
+If we pass any argument in the `next("my error")` function it will skip all the middlewares and routes and execute the next error-handler middleware, if there is no error-handler middleware is registered it will throw the exception.

 ### Global Middleware